-If you’re looking to find a new Medicare plan this year during Annual Enrollment Period or other time, one thing we’ve suggested in the past is working with a licensed insurance sales agent.
+If you’re looking to find a new Medicare plan this year during Annual Enrollment Period or another time, one thing we’ve suggested in the past is working with a Medicare insurance sales agent.
 They can help you navigate the many choices of Medicare plans and find one that may suit your needs.
-But, can you trust that your agent is giving you sound advice that’s based on your needs and not what they’re getting paid?
+But, can you trust that your Medicare agent is giving you sound advice that’s based on your needs and not what they’re getting paid?

 You may be interested in learning how insurance agents specializing in Medicare plan sales make their living, especially since you don’t need to pay them a dime.
 After all, you want to be sure that the plan they’re suggesting really suits your health and budget and isn’t just the plan they’ll make the most money on.
 You also want to be able to trust that, if they advise that you purchase an additional insurance plan to bolster your Medicare coverage, you actually need it.